top of page

 1. Breakfast:

+Throw some strawberries, 100% juice, and yogurt into a blender, pour your delicious mixture into a cup, and head out the door.
 You've just added one to three servings of fruits to your daily intake. or throw some berries onto your color or hot cereal.

 2. Snacks

 Here’s an easy way to get more antioxidants in your diet.
 How about a handful of raisins for a snack or some fresh red grapes?
-Dip

-some strawberries in yogurt.
+Dip some strawberries in yogurt.
 You’ll feel decadent, but the berries provide the color you’re looking for.
 Need crunch?
-How about
+How about some baby carrots dipped in hummus?
+Consider a handful of pecans for crunch and a nice antioxidant boost.

 3. Lunch and Dinner